gbnlrepo/android-engineer-task/README.md

 You are to write a simple android  with 3 screens.
-Get sport data from https://www.football-data.org/, persist locally some  part of it locally, display data on screen.
+Get sport data from https://www.football-data.org/, persist locally, display data on screen.

 You would have to register and get an api key from https://www.football-data.org/ before you can call their apis.